-If you choose to work from your home then there are rules that will allow you to claim an amount for the running costs of doing so from your home as a portion of your household bills such as gas, water, electricity or rent.
-Make sure you have an idea of your household running costs to discuss with your accountant at tax return time as they will help you work out how much you can claim against your taxable income.
+If you choose to work from your home then there are rules that will allow you to claim either a flat rate each week or an amount for the running costs of doing so from your home as a portion of your household bills such as gas, water, electricity or rent.

 Note – If you choose to rent a room or premises you may not be able to claim for the cost of travel/mileage as this location may represent your place of work.
 Make sure you take professional advice before claiming for travel/mileage as incorrect claims can result in penalties.